ideasman42/nerd-dictation/readme.rst

 options:
   -h, --help            show this help message and exit --cookie FILE_PATH    Location for writing a temporary cookie (this file is monitored to begin/end dictation).
+  --config FILE         Override the file used for the user configuration
+                        Use an empty string to disable a custom configuration.
   --vosk-model-dir DIR  Path to the VOSK model, see: https://alphacephei.com/vosk/models --pulse-device-name IDENTIFIER
                         The name of the pulse-audio device to use for recording.